nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006/docs/companies/rsi-sistemi.md

 **First:** Domain expertise transcends industry boundaries.
 The skills developed managing Project 119's customer data applied directly to Renault's challenge.
 ETL processes, data quality discipline, vendor integration coordination—these were universal patterns.

 **Second:** Industry culture matters.
 Technology is tools, but the organizational and business context determines how technology gets deployed, how much risk is acceptable, and how quickly change happens.
+The automotive industry's reliance on aging IBM AS/400 and SCADA systems reflected deep organizational roots—these were not outdated choices but pragmatic decisions made in different contexts that accumulated into substantial technical debt.
+Today, those systems have largely been retired or abstracted; at the time, they were simply how manufacturing operations worked.

 **Third:** The telecom and IT services sector had been the center of gravity for the previous three years, and returning to that domain felt natural.
-The manufacturing-industry pace, while valuable for perspective, reinforced that the telecom and technology world was where the most interesting work was happening.
+The automotive industry pace, while valuable for perspective, reinforced that the telecom and technology world was where the most interesting work was happening.
 The industry was in the midst of genuine transformation (the post-bubble consolidation, the shift from circuit-switched to IP-based infrastructure, the evolution of enterprise software).
-Manufacturing industry was stable and mature.
+The automotive industry was stable and mature.
 The learning was valuable, but the pull back toward telecommunications was strong.

 ---